 Third, customers who fail to make the required timely repairs to their private sewer laterals are now surcharged between 35% and 100% of the normal charge until repairs are made.
-Revenue from surcharges in 2019 will be approximately \$145,000.
-The assessment of surcharges will continue throughout 2020, but it is impossible to estimate what that amount might be.
-So, while additional revenue from surcharges can be expected, surcharges are not included in the 2020 budget.
+Revenue from surcharges in 2020 will be approximately \$85,000.
+The assessment of surcharges will continue throughout 2021, but it is impossible to estimate what that amount might be, although they will certainly be lower.
+So, while additional revenue from surcharges can be expected, surcharges are not included in the 2021 budget.

-The wastewater budget carries a sufficient surplus, and a rate adjustment is not necessary.
+The 2021 wastewater budget has a very small surplus, and a rate adjustment is not necessary yet.

 Helping to offset any future loss of revenue is the amount currently being reserved annually toward the upcoming wastewater project. \$495,000 is being reserved every year specifically for the project and eventual PENNVEST debt service.
 The terms offered for the \$9 million PENNVEST loan include an interest rate lower than expected (1% for the life of the loan), and a longer term (25 years vs. 20 years).
 As a result, annual debt service will be only \$414,335; not the anticipated \$495,000.
 Further, it appears at this point that the actual debt will be less than the approved \$9 million, resulting in an even lower debt payment.
-Once the project is closed and the debt amortized, a decision can be made then whether rates should be lowered, or if the excess rate should be redirected to help cover the loss of the revenues described above.
+Once the project is closed and the debt amortized, a decision can be made then whether rates are adequate for 2022.

-Water System - There are three factors that will affect the water system revenues as well.
+Water System - There are three factors that will affect the water system revenues in the long term as well.